Informational Resources & Guides

 - O’Blenis, P. (2021).
 5 Best Practices for Optimizing Your Systematic Review

 Systematic Review Guides & Handbooks

 - Munn, Z, Moola, S., Lisy, K., & Riitano, D. (2014).
 The Joanna Briggs Institute Reviewers’ Manual: The systematic review of prevalence and incidence data.
-Adelaide, AU: Joanna Briggs Institute.
+Adelaide, AU: JBI.